Hronom/concurrent-matrices-multiplication/README.md

 This application is an example how can be organized multiplication of two matrices in the concurrent way.

 Mainly it uses ExecutorService to calculate value for each cell in parallel.
 It uses amount of threads that user(developer) has set.
-The actual multiplying happens in this class `com.github.hronom.concurrentmatricesmultiplication.ThreadedMatrixMultiplier`.
+The actual multiplying happens in this class `com.github.hronom.concurrentmatricesmultiplication.matrix.ThreadedMatrixMultiplier`.

 In the `com.github.hronom.concurrentmatricesmultiplication.App` you can see the api usage.